สำหรับทายาท: หากท่านประสงค์จะปรับปรุงข้อมูล คู่สมรสและบุตรหลาน ให้เป็นปัจจุบัน โปรดส่งอีเมลมาที่ family@kananurak.org

 2. Dr. Sukon Mungkarndee

-(married to Dr. Thatchai Mungkarndee, Director-General of the Department of Health)
+Married Dr. Thatchai Mungkarndee, Director-General of the Department of Health, they had three daughters:

 3. Mr. Pinit Kananurak